peteruhnak/metalinks-toolkit/repository/MetaLinks-Toolkit.package/MTMetalinkIconStyler.class/README.md

-I just enable the MetalinkIconStyler without changing my parent.
+I am a copy of MetalinkIconStyler that is actually enabled.